Principal Investigator is a university employee who has a Full-Time position that includes:

 part of the expense is more appropriately charged to a second account, the allocable

-portion of the expense can be transferred to the second account with proper explanation.
+portion of the expense can be transferred to the second account with a proper explanation.

 - Cost Overruns

-- May only be transferred to another research account when the projects are closely
+- As discussed above, it may only be transferred to another research account when the

-- Overruns which cannot be transferred to a related research account must be funded
+- Overruns that cannot be transferred to a related research account must be funded with

-with non-federal funds and such amounts must be properly accounted for as cost sharing
+non-federal funds.
+Such amounts must be properly accounted for as cost-sharing and

 - Disallowed Cost – If a disallowance is identified, that cost must be transferred to